openshift-cs/rosaworkshop/OSD3.11/11-cicd_s2i.md

 - Click *Commit* at the bottom to commit the changes to the master branch

 #### 6. View the build run and Deployment complete
-Immediately in your cluster web UI click under *Builds > Builds* and you will see that it says "running" then it will show "complete".
+Immediately, in your cluster web UI, click under *Builds > Builds* and you will see that it says "running" then it will show "complete".
 Once complete the deployment begins.
 You can also check the status by running `oc status`.

 ![Build Run](/images/11-builddone.png)